Meat, Flesh or Food?

 By the way, the word “meat” meaning “food in general” is not even archaic.
-Not only does the King James Bible read “meat” in Genesis 1:29 and such other translations as Wycliffe 1395, Tyndale 1534 (he translated parts of the O.T.) - "to be MEATE for yow", Coverdale 1535, Cranmer 1539, the Great Bible 1540, the Bishops’ Bible 1568, the Douay-Rheims 1582, the Geneva Bible 1560 - 1602 -"and euery tree, wherein is the fruite of a tree bearing seede: that shall be to you for MEATE.", the Revised Version of 1881- "to you it shall be for MEAT", The Ancient Hebrew Bible 1907 - "to you it shall be for MEAT.", the Douay version of 1950, but it also reads this way in the 1994 KJV 21st Century version and in the 1998 Third Millennium Bible, The Word of Yah 1993, God's First Truth Yes Word 1999, Sacred Name King James Bible 2002, the Bond Slave Version 2009, the 2009 Old Testament according to the Septuagint (Michael Asser) and the Revised Geneva Bible 2009 (David Brown).
+Not only does the King James Bible read “meat” in Genesis 1:29 and such other translations as Wycliffe 1395, Tyndale 1534 (he translated parts of the O.T.) - "to be MEATE for yow", Coverdale 1535, Cranmer 1539, the Great Bible 1540, the Bishops’ Bible 1568, the Douay-Rheims 1582, the Geneva Bible 1560 - 1602 -"and euery tree, wherein is the fruite of a tree bearing seede: that shall be to you for MEATE.", the Revised Version of 1881- "to you it shall be for MEAT", The Ancient Hebrew Bible 1907 - "to you it shall be for MEAT.", the Douay version of 1950, but it also reads this way in the 1994 KJV 21st Century version, the 1998 Third Millennium Bible, The Word of Yah 1993, God's First Truth Yes Word 1999, Sacred Name King James Bible 2002, the Bond Slave Version 2009, the 2009 Old Testament according to the Septuagint (Michael Asser) and the Revised Geneva Bible 2009 (David Brown).

 A similar word (#400 oh-chel) is translated as “meat” (18 times), “food” (15 times) and “victuals” - (pronounced “vitels”, 3 times).
 See Genesis 14:11 (victuals), Genesis 41:35 (food) and Deut.
 2:6, 28 (meat).
 Thus we see that these three English words are synonyms for any solid food.